 Step 2: Adjust the overall volume of the audio

-- Select some audio
+- Select your audio (a chapter for example)

 - Select audio